TrueBlocks/trueblocks-core/test/gold/tools/getTrace/getTrace_README.txt

 #### Usage

 `Usage:`    getTrace [-a|-c|-v|-h] &lt;tx_id&gt; [tx_id...]
-`Purpose:`  Retrieve a transaction's traces from the local cache or a running node.
+`Purpose:`  Retrieve a transaction's traces from the cache or the node.

 `Where:`